-The TED Prize was born out of the TED Conference and the visions offered onstage for how change can happen in the world, one idea at a time.
+The TED Prize was born out of the visions offered onstage at the TED Conference for how change can happen in the world, one idea at a time.
 The TED Prize was first awarded in 2005, to Robert Fischell (who wished for new cures to brain disorders), Edward Burtynsky (who wished for a global conversation about sustainability), and Bono (who wished for a social movement of activism for Africa).
-Since then, the TED Prize has been awarded to a diverse list of innovative leaders, ranging from Dave Eggers to E.O.
-Wilson to Sylvia Earle.
-At its inception, the TED Prize award was $100,000, along with full access to the TED community’s range of talent and expertise; in 2013, it was expanded to a $1,000,000 award, an amount that would help the winner quickly build capacity for carrying out an ambitious wish.
+In the years after, the TED Prize was awarded to a diverse list of leaders, ranging from author Dave Eggers to oceanographer Sylvia Earle to space archaeologist Sarah Parcak to healthcare visionary Raj Panjabi.
+TED Prize wishes helped combat poverty, open dialogue on religious intolerance, inspire art in 150 countries and imagine the future of education.